-SNP members on South Ayrshire Council led a successful move to rip out a segregated cycle lane in Ayr.
+It follows SNP members on South Ayrshire Council leading a successful move to rip out a segregated cycle lane in Ayr.

 A cycle lane in Perth city centre has also been removed to make way for parking.